oiroqueiro/portfolio/README.md

 ### **Portfolio**

+Portfolio built from scratch, from website planning with no idea of web development to deployment with docker without idea of containers.

 I had several projects that I wanted to show but I didn't like the idea of using one existent website because all the alternatives that I was trying didn't have some of the features I thought were a must in my portfolio or were not flexible to customize it or were not beautiful (or what I consider beautiful for a portfolio).

-Using one of those platforms would be the best option since I have a full-time job and two little girls born during the pandemic years, but I decided to go for it through the complicated path (sometimes hell path) and create my portfolio from scratch.
+Using one of those platforms would be the best option since I have a full-time job and two little girls born during the pandemic years, but I decided to go for it through the complicated path (sometimes hell path) and <u>create my portfolio from scratch</u>.

 I know that one portfolio is not a good example for a data analytics project, actually is not related to data analytics, but this project was a great opportunity to show my determination, creative problem solving, adaptability and to learn a lot along the time I would dedicate to this project.